Turkish Tufts University student detained by ICE can be sent to Vermont, appeals court rules

 A federal appeals court on Wednesday granted a judge’s order to bring a Turkish Tufts University student from a Louisiana immigration detention center back to New England for hearings to determine whether her rights were violated.

 A judicial panel of the New York-based U.S. 2nd Circuit Court of Appeals ruled in the case of Rumeysa Ozturk after lawyers representing her and the U.S. Justice Department presented arguments at a hearing Tuesday.
-Ozturk has been detained for six weeks.
+Ozturk has been detained in Louisiana for six weeks following an op-ed she co-wrote last year that criticized the school’s response to Israel’s war in Gaza.

 The court ordered Ozturk to be transferred to ICE custody in Vermont no later than May 14.